 Benefits of a digital signature certificate

 Reduced cost and time: Instead of signing the hard copy documents physically and scanning them to send them via e-mail, you can digitally sign the PDF files and send them much more quickly.
-This saves time as well as the cost of printing and scanning the documents.

 Data integrity: Documents that are signed digitally cannot be altered or edited after signing, which makes the data safe and secure.